svenbear/Tidy_Data_Project/README.md

   3 run_analysis.R - The R code that acquires, cleans and outputs the tidy data set.
 All R code is contained in this file

-#2) Project resources, requirements and background
+#2) Project description and Data sources
  This data set holds data on motion experiments done on 30 subject users.
 Each user performed 6 distinct actions WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING wearing a smartphone (Samsung Galaxy S II) on the waist that recorded 3 dimensional (X,Y,Z)